andrewquitadamo/presentations/lab_meeting/pQTL_albert/albert_summary.md

 --

-* They collected 10,000 cells from the high and low expression tails
+* They collected 10,000 cells from each the high and low expression tails

 --